KPMGE/rest_graphql_api_clean_architecture/README.md

 ### Infra
 The infrastructure layer is where we talk to the outside world to provide some feature.
-Usually, the concrete implementation for our database provider that, normally i call __repository__ will be find.
-Once again, here we can have as many implementation as we want.
+Usually, the concrete implementation for our database provider that, normally i call __repository__ will be found.
+Once again, here we can have as many implementations as we want.
 This is a killer feature, because we don't even need a real database when developing our application.
-We can create a class in memory that implements the interface of the repository and pass it to the service.
-And, as long as our fake repository implements all the interface methods, everything is gonna work as expected.
-Later on, adapt a real database is as simple as creating another class that implements the same interface and passing it to the service instead of the fake one.
+We can create a class in memory that implements the interface of the repository and passes it to the service.
+And, as long as our fake repository implements all the interface methods, everything is going to work as expected.
+Later on, adapting a real database is as simple as creating another class that implements the same interface and pass it to the service instead of the fake one.

 ### Presentation